 Spend a day or two kiting with your instructor, speak about your goals as a pilot, and get REAL ADVICE from a professional who has actually met you before!

-Most have an area of their life where the insist on quality, no cutting corners.
-This definitely should be one of them, it's your safety and learning curve we are talking about here!
+Most people have an area of their life where they insist on quality, no cutting corners.
+This definitely should be one of those areas.
+It's your safety and learning curve we're talking about here!

 How to BUY GEAR!!!

 This is our Gift to you because this school doesn't make huge margins on gear, WE'RE HERE TO TEACH and that means we can get our students into the BEST gear on the market, like BGD and Gin, and for an affordable investment that is equal or less in cost than budget brands like Ozone.

 That means that when it's time to sell your gear, there will be a hot market of buyers looking for your brand!

 Don't fall for marketing material, they all say the same old thing.

 Listen to experienced pilots about what brands they want to fly next.
 Listen to the school that wants you to be the best PILOT you can be with an enjoyable learning curve.

 It matters and we want you to fly through our Training Program with the best experience!